-The herringbone double crochet is incredibly versatile so you can pair it with any weight yarn from lightweight to chunky.
-In order to see the stitch clearly and get the “herringbone” pattern, I recommend using a smooth yarn that has great stitch definition.
-You can use fuzzy or novelty yarns but you won’t be able to see the stitch pattern quite as well.
+The herringbone double crochet is incredibly versatile so you can pair it with any weight yarn from lightweight to super bulky.
+In order to see the stitch clearly and get the “herringbone” pattern use a smooth yarn.

 - 5.5 mm Crochet Hook

 - Ch Chain

 - Rem Remaining

 - St(s) Stitch(es)

 **Herr dc: YO and insert hook in designated stitch.
 YO and pull loop through the stitch and through the first loop on hook.
 YO and pull through one loop.
 YO and pull through two remaining loops.

 Additional Notes: Ch 2 at beginning of row counts as st. This means you will work the last stitch of every row in the 2nd turning chain.